ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

 3. **Exposure Full  (Value)**

- - It adjusts the exposure of the entire dome, both the ground and the sky, and also acts as an illuminator
+ - It adjusts the exposure of the entire dome, both the ground and the sky, and also acts as an illumination

 4. **Exposure Ground  (Value)**